A Starting Point for Learning Photography

 for a particular photo situation.
 You decide if the metered exposure is the best you can do, or if this scene is a special situation needing human intervention.
 So we change it first to fix problems if something else is better.
 The decision can become a compromise, but you help the worst case.
 You may not realize yet how easy and satisfactory this is, but a little experience (of thinking about it) will work wonders for your photography.

-The first day might be a little difficult, but after learning about a few things, experience will soon come, which completely changes the game.
-Take lots of pictures of all kinds of scenes, and look at the scene first and examine the results closely after, and find the special situations that cause problems.
+The beginning might be a little difficult, but after learning about a few things, experience will soon come, which completely changes the game.
+Hopefully you are curious enough to read everything about photography you can find.
+If not very curious about it, that may make it harder.
+When you are curious about what happens if you do something, don't just wonder, instead take some pictures to find out what does happen.
+Take lots of pictures of all kinds of scenes, and look at the scene first (meaning study it a few seconds first to understand the situation — motion and distance and depth.
+Any serious shadows.
+Would moving the camera few feet improve the scene view?) and examine the results closely after, and find the special situations that cause problems.
 Think about how the problem can be averted.
 You will learn for years, but major results come fast with just a little experience.

 If interested in learning photography, a faster way is to check Google for a search on the words Photography Class and your city name.
-Often local camera stores or community colleges offer after hours classes.
+Often local camera stores or community colleges offer classes.
+Or ask around locally too, like at the camera stores.
+Friends that are into photography can be a big help.
 You will need an adjustable camera.
-Or ask around locally too, like at the camera stores.
-Friends that are actually into photography can be a big help.

 Also Google for the words Camera Club and your city name.
 There will be lots of help there, and they might have classes too.
 Now and then take in some of your problem photos (and know their exposures, f/stop, shutter speed, and ISO) and ask about them.